 Alright, let’s cut to the chase about shelf depth.
 It might sound trivial, but it’s crucial for your garage organization.

 Most garage shelves come in between 12 to 16 inches deep.
 But remember, there’s no universal answer here.
-The perfect depth depends on what you’re planning to store.
+The right garage shelf depth depends on what you’re planning to store.

 If your items are on the smaller side, like hand tools, paint cans, or gardening supplies, then a 12-inch deep shelf could be your go-to.
 These shelves are ideal for keeping things in view and easy to grab, which is super handy when you’re in the middle of a project.